 It’s no secret that I love teaching math!
 One of the things that almost prevented me from moving to 4th grade was that I didn’t want to teach without my 3rd grade math units.
 I finally recognized that it was time for a professional change, so I took the plunge, and with that plunge came the need for all new math units.
 It took well over a year to finish my 4th Grade Math Bundle, but it is one of my very top, if not tip-top, favorite items in my TpT Store.
-The math bundle for fourth grade is composed of eight units.
+My 4th grade math bundle contains eight units.
 The units range anywhere from two weeks long to five weeks long, depending on the standards taught within the unit.
 You can check out the year at a glance below.

 This units can easily be implemented into any guided math program.
 The lessons are designed to be taught in math workshop, where the mini lesson is taught as a whole group.
 Then the targeted instruction or additional guided instruction would be found in a small group setting, during students’ work time.
-However, this is a flexible unit and can be adapted into any form of guided math.
+However, this is a flexible unit that you can adapt into any form of guided math.

 As an extra resource, I’ve created spine inserts that you can download the spine inserts here.
 I love having all of my binders neat and organized, especially at the beginning of the year!
 The remainder of this blog explains exactly what’s included in the math bundle.